Cape Town Gay Travel

 Watch Out for Load Shedding

-If you’re planning to visit Cape Town during their summer months, keep in mind the likelihood of experiencing the phenomenon of load shedding.
-This just means certain sections of the city go without electricity for a small portion of daylight hours.
+Keep the likelihood of experiencing load shedding if you’re planning to visit Cape Town during their summer months.
+Load shedding means certain sections of the city have their electricity turned off for a small portion of daylight hours.

-Most hotels and commercial spaces will have generators, which may persuade you to avoid Airbnb.
-But, if two to three hours without internet connection in the afternoon doesn’t bother you, you’ll be fine.
+Most hotels and commercial spaces will have generators, which may persuade you to avoid staying in an apartment rental.
+But, if two to three hours without an internet connection in the afternoon doesn’t bother you, you’ll be fine.

 I quickly discovered while walking the shores of Clifton that there are no beachside bars or restaurants.
 There wasn’t even a grocery store remotely close to Clifton Beach.

-Vendors wade through the beachgoers selling snacks, drinks and ice cream.
-Sometimes they’ll set up a table stand.
-So, make sure you have cash for the beach.
+Vendors wade through the beachgoers selling snacks, drinks, and ice cream.
+Sometimes they’ll set up a table stand, so, make sure you bring cash.

 Massive neighborhoods built from sheet metal line the areas alongside highways outside central Cape Town.
 In fact, the large majority of greater Cape Town’s population lives in severe poverty.
 Many are without proper sanitation or even a police force.

 While this article was published back in 2014, The Guardian provides an eye-opening narrative of how these individuals survive.

 Cape Town’s relentless wind is dubbed “The Cape Doctor,” and for very good reason.
 The clean air we enjoy throughout the city of Cape Town is not because of low pollution levels; it’s because the strong winds carry it away!